 Children should read three times a week at home and will be listened to once a week in school.

-Accelerated reader will take place daily; however, children will choose their level book from a selection he classroom.
+Accelerated reader will take place daily; however, children will choose their level book from a selection in the classroom.

 Homework will be sent from Miss Monaghan and Mrs Secker on a Wednesday.
 Children have a week to complete this work and bring it back by the next Wednesday.